zominy/bash-cybersecurity-course/Module 3: Variables, Loops, and Conditionals: Building Logic for Defense/tutorial.md

 ```
 These are variables, they store information under a name and can be reused throughout a program.

 Lets talk about `USERNAME=$(whoami)`.
 This example stores the text output of the whoami command under the variable 'USERNAME'.
-The command must be encapsulated like so: $('command').
+The command must be encapsulated like so: $(command).
 So it will run the whoami command in the terminal and just hold the result.
 If your username is 'david' then it will store the name 'david'.

 It is the same for the date.
 It stores the date in YYYY-MM-DD format.
 Lets actually do something with these new variables.
 Write: